danielharrell/SumLect2015/Lost_Idea_LA.md

 apart from the world, and even aloof from the world and even aloof.

+Sense of value of freedom, and nature of freedom, goes hand in hand with its fragility.
 And if we can be
 suspicious of content insofar as it binds us rather than frees us, then it seems we can even more suspicious of